wikirona/wikirona/trials/README.md

 #### Patient-Specific Optimal Therapy
 Like above but limited to "similar" patients given filter on characteristics/staging for the selected subset of therapies.

-## Authorizations (preliminary)
+# Authorizations (preliminary)

-### Write Side
+## Write Side

 * Main responsible person per each site can assign editors/readers and edit site form
 * Editors can fill patient forms

-### Read Side
+## Read Side

 * All editors can access all records of their own site
 * WHO can permission each site to see each other data
 * WHO can permission other institutions to access data

+# Anonymization

+Data should be anonymous.
+The association of the patient ID to the patient should be kept at site level only.

+E.G. we could generate a derived Patient ID using the real patient name/ID and use the signature of that, performed with the site private key, as derived patient ID associated with the stored medical records.

+Incidentally we could include a QR/Bar/Text reader to obtain the real patient name/ID.

 ## Patient Consent Workflow

 Even though it is likely that patient data is anonymized, it is possible that workflows could be needed to manage and store consent.
-Possibly at site level.
+Possibly also at site level.
+This would be a separate extension.

 See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5676196.5/

+##

 # Logical Architecture
 (this section is a stub)